I’ll Settle for James Marsden.

 No-Strings-Attached

-Rom coms (both2011) in which two inordinately attractive young and successful people decide to hook up on a fuckbuddy-type basis.
+Rom coms (both 2011) in which two inordinately attractive young and successful people decide to hook up on a fuckbuddy-type basis.
 Then, oops–shocker!
-One buddy falls for the other buddy who resists until they eventually realize they DO love the star of ‘That 70′s Show’!
-The life-imitates-art irony of this example is that the two stars of the respective films–Mila Kunis and Ashton Kutcher–are now dating in real life.
+One buddy falls for the other buddy who resists until they eventually realize they DO love the star of ‘That 70’s Show’!
+The life-imitates-art irony of this example is that the two stars of the respective films–Mila Kunis and Ashton Kutcher–are now married in real life.
 You could also do a ‘Maybe you saw it…’with Ashton’s ex Demi Moore’s movie ‘About Last Night’.

 3. ‘The Prestige’: Maybe you saw it the first time, when it was called ‘The Illusionist’!